AllThingsSmitty/accessible-mega-menu/README.md

 </nav>
 ```

 By default, accessible-mega-menu uses the the following CSS classes to define the top-level navigation items, panels, groups within the panels, and the hover, focus, and open states.
-It also defines a prefix for unique id strings, which are required to indicate the relationship of a top-level navigation item to the panel it controls.
+It also defines a prefix for unique ID strings, which are required to indicate the relationship of a top-level navigation item to the panel it controls.

 ```javascript
 defaults = {